arashnm80/arashnm80.github.io/handbook.md

 ---
 layout: page
-title: ""
+title: Handbook
 ---

-### Arash's Handbook
-Here's gonna be my public notebook.
-Contents might be right or wrong, from my own mind or others, only English or multilingual, neat or messy.
+Here's gonna be my public handbook.
+Contents might be from my own mind or others, only English or multilingual, neat or messy, transient or permanent.

 ## C'est ma vie.